Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 * [Favicon.io](https://favicon.io/) To create favicon from the logo created by Dall-e 3.

-* [Canva.com](https://www.canva.com/) To create a mockup of the website imaage on different platforms/devices.

-* [convertio.co](https://convertio.co) To covert images into webp format.

-* [redketchup.io](https://redketchup.io/bulk-image-resizer) To resize the images into same size.

 All stock images were sourced from the following open source sites:

 - [Pexels](https://www.pexels.com/)
 - [Pixabay](https://pixabay.com/)
 - [Unsplash](https://unsplash.com/)

 Heart Icon: